khoitran2603/Sales-Trends-and-Inventory-Analysis/README.md

 # Project Building

-*For technical details and formulas, see the [Detailed Report section*](https://www.notion.so/Technical-Report-Dashboard-Build-1cb22f471325810ea2bdf5e5d05d167e?source=copy_link)
+*For technical details and formulas, see the [Technical Report*](https://www.notion.so/Technical-Report-Dashboard-Build-1cb22f471325810ea2bdf5e5d05d167e?source=copy_link)

 - **Data Preparation (R)**: Cleaned and standardised sales transactions, removed non-product entries, and unified inconsistent item names.
 Used string detection and manual corrections to classify product types.
 - **Model Design (Power BI)**: Created a semantic model using dimension and fact tables connected via primary and composite keys.
 Designed the model to support flexible filtering across product, time, and performance labels.